tagion/tagion/docs/tech/todo/index.md

 ### Wallet
 Description: simplify the wallet interface so that there is only one way to do everything

+### Epoch Voting
+- [X] Test asynchronity of the hashgraph by the amount of nodes
+- [ ] Integration test
+- [ ] Longitudinal test (Mode 1)

+### DART Synchonization services
+- [ ] Synchronize a static remote DART to a local DART
+- [ ] Synchronize a more static DART's with the same data to one local DART
+- [ ] Subscribe to a recorder from one trusted noded.
+- [ ] Iterate until until the DART has been synchronize to the common bullseye
+Assignee: al

+### TVM CLI
+- [X] Simple instructions (WASM)
+- [ ] Block jump instructions.
+- [ ] Memory instructions.
+Assignee: cbr

+## Planned in Q1-25

+### Hashgraph node swapping
+Description: Enable a new node to join the graph
+- [ ] Enable a node to follow the graph and build the consensus with out participating
+- [ ] Detection when the join node can join the network
+- [ ] Implement consensus joining
+- [ ] Join the active node epoch generation
+Assignee: cbr

+### Network Name record
+- [ ] Connect the nodes via the Name records.
+- [ ] Change the node connection information.
+Assignee: lr

+### Distributed nodes test
+Setup tests for multiple distributed nodes
+- [ ] Setup tool to start distribute test network
+- [ ] Implement a remote monitor tool for the distribute network
+Assignee: lr

+### Tauon library for rules contract
+Implement the initial library for the contract rules.

+### Update the DART-hash function to BLAKE3.

+## Backlog

 ### Hashgraph monitor updates
 Tasks:
 - [X] Remove old events that are older than X round received.
 - [ ] Document the hashgraph monitor widget. `docs/tech/gui-tools/hashgraph_viewer.md`
 Assignee: yr

-### Distributed nodes test
-Setup tests for multiple distributed nodes
+### Add background task to the collider
+Collider should be extended to be able to start background process.
-- [ ] Setup tool to start distribute test network
+- [ ] Add timeout to the test task.
-- [ ] Implement a remote monitor tool for the distribute network
+- [ ] Add task dependency between the tasks.
+- [ ] Add backout task which can be used by other tests.
-Assignee: lr
+Assignee: cr

+### Dump of epoch
+Implement a switch in tagionwave to enable trace dump of the wavefront.

 ### NNG BDD
 Move the NNG-test to the collider BDD test-frame work